hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/header.md

 9. **Global Variable Tests:** Added tests for the assignment of global variables (__project_name__, __version__, etc.) to check that they are correctly initialized.

-This revised solution addresses the prompt's requirements, provides more robust and reliable tests, and demonstrates best practices for writing `pytest` tests.
+This revised solution addresses the prompt's requirements, provides more robust and reliable tests, and demonStartes best practices for writing `pytest` tests.
 Remember to adjust the import paths if your project structure differs.
 Remember to install the required libraries:
 ```bash
 pip install pytest packaging
 ```